Cushing Island: Notable places

 The island is inhabited seasonally.
 A caretaker lives on the island year round.
 Some of the private homes can be rented.
 Little Beach faces Portland Harbor.
 Big Beach is located on the southern end of the island.
 Whitehead is a sheer rock cliff on the northern end of the island across from Peaks Island.

 Ferry service is provided by the St Croix, which departs from Long Wharf in Portland and lands at the summer dock, also known as Civilian Dock.
 Access to the island is for private/owners use only.
 Water taxi service is available from Portland.
+Many of the islanders also own boats, with berthing spaces at Civilian and Government docks.

-Much of the island is forested and there are walking trails.
-In 2021, the Cushing Island Conservation Corp. applied to the city of Portland for a waiver to allow it to spray herbicide Roundup Concentrate Plus on invasive plants on the island.
-The city of Portland prohibits the use of synthetic pesticides without a waiver.
-The Pesticide Management Advisory Committee requested more information and the application was put on hold.
-When the island applied Roundup to try to kill the plants in 2019 it did not work.
-The city had denied the 2019 waiver application, but City Manager Jon Jennings overruled the Pesticide Management Advisory Committee allowing the island to use the banned pesticide.
+Much of the island is a nature preserve owned by the Cushings Island Conservation and protected from development.
+This area is largely forested with well-maintained walking trails and abandoned military fortifications from when it was the US Army’s Fort Levitt.